Ba'athist Syria

 Hafez al-Assad died in 2000 and was succeeded by his son Bashar al-Assad, who maintained a similar grip.
 The assassination of Lebanese Prime Minister Rafic Hariri in 2005 triggered the Cedar Revolution, which ultimately led the regime to withdraw from Lebanon.
-Major protests against Ba'athist rule in 2011 during the Arab Spring led to the Syrian civil war with opposition forces, and in following years Islamists such as IS and HTS which weakened the Assad regime's territorial control.
+Major protests against Ba'athist rule in 2011 during the Arab Spring led to the Syrian civil war, with opposition forces and, in the following years, Islamist groups such as the Islamic State and Hay'at Tahrir al-Sham (HTS) further weakening the Assad regime's territorial control.
 However, the Ba'athist government maintained presence and a hold over large areas, also being able to regain further ground in later years with the support of Russia, Iran and Hezbollah.
-In December 2024, a series of surprise offensives by various rebel factions culminated in the regime's collapse.
+In late 2024, a series of surprise offensives led by HTS and various rebel factions culminated in the regime's collapse.

 After the fall of Ba'athist Iraq, Syria was the only country governed by neo-Ba'athists.
 It had a comprehensive cult of personality around the Assad family, and attracted widespread condemnation for its severe domestic repression and war crimes.
+Until 2013, Syria possessed one of the largest arsenals of chemical weapons and the largest chemical weapons program in the Middle East.
 Prior to the fall of Assad, Syria was ranked fourth-worst in the 2024 Fragile States Index, and it was one of the most dangerous places in the world for journalists.
 Freedom of the press was extremely limited, and the country was ranked second-worst in the 2024 World Press Freedom Index.
 It was the most corrupt country in the MENA region and was ranked second-worst globally on the 2023 Corruption Perceptions Index.
-Syria had also become the epicentre of an Assad-sponsored Captagon industry, exporting billions of dollars' worth of the illicit drug annually, making it one of the largest narco-states in the world.
+Syria was also the epicentre of an Assad-sponsored Captagon industry, exporting billions of dollars' worth of the illicit drug annually, making it one of the largest narco-states in the world.